iAmmar7/MERN-Apollo-GraphQL/README.md

 CRUD app with MongoDB, Express, Node, Apollo Server, React, Apollo Client and GraphQL

 ## *Purpose*
-*The purpose of this project is to integrate GraphQL with Apollo in a MERN Stack application*
+:bangbang: *The purpose of this project is to integrate GraphQL with Apollo in a MERN Stack application* :bangbang: